— Do you have a translation portfolio?

 Additional project data

-Some project parameters may be of interest for your clients.
+Some project parameters may be of interest to your clients.

 These parameters include:

-- Scope of work and time spent for project completion
+- Scope of work and time spent on project completion

 - Client name (if applicable)